Peaceful Divorce and Amicable Divorce Without Court

 What does Mediation Cost?

-Why is this form of mediation so affordable?
 That's because you, and not your attorneys, are doing the talking.
-When both parties agree to work together toward a common goal and to share expenses, costs - including time, money, and emotional costs – the process is less expensive than those of a contested and therefore litigated, court-directed divorce.
+When both parties agree to work together toward a common goal and to share expenses, and costs including time, money, and emotional costs the process is less expensive than those of a contested and therefore litigated, court-directed divorce.
 While you may decide to divide the payment in other ways the most common is a 50%/50% division.
-In a state such as California where the average cost of a divorce is $30,000, The Divorce Forum® Collaborative Model saves you money and can save your family from pain and suffering through the stress of a litigated or normal collaborative divorce.
+In a state such as California where the average cost of a divorce is $50,000, The Divorce Forum® Collaborative Model saves you money and can save your family from pain and suffering through the stress of a litigated or normal collaborative divorce in which all potentially useful experts are present for every mediation session thereby wasting thousands of dollars each day.

 Cost of Divorce Forum® Collaborative Mediation and Payment Options